Devtory-GbR/weddin-server/README.md

 npm run develoop
 ```

-## Init DB
+## StartUp Data

-in the folder _res/init_db/_ you will find a example db - **data.db**.
+In the folder _res_ you will find two different startup types

-In the database there is already a lot of stuff set auto. e.g.
+- **Init**: minimal db with all important stuff and some introduction - perfect as a db for a new site
+- **Demo**: filled with a lot of dummy data - perfect for test and developing

+### Demo Data

-- Roles for the User
+- stop the server
-- Routes
+- copy _res/demo/db/data.db_ to _.tmp_.
+- copy _res/demo/uploads/_ to _public/uploads/_.
-- Invitations
+- restart the server

+Credentials to log in can be found below.

+### Init Data

-- Guests
+- stop the server
+- copy _res/init/db/data.db_ to _.tmp_.
-- a lot of example content in the sections
+- restart the server

-These is the database wich will ship out to the customer as starter - so that all important stuff ist already init.
-Also it is good for start when developing :)
+Credentials to log in can be found below.

 ### Credentials Backend

-you can just use it as a starter, the creadentails for the backend in this demo db are the following:

 **User**: admin@weddin.site